zulu-05/dotfiles/README.md

     * Comes pre-configured with the popular `gruvbox` theme.
     * Features the powerful `telescope.nvim` fuzzy finder for lightning-fast file navigation and text searching.
 * **Custom Command-Line Tools**:
-    * A collection of powerful Python helper scripts located in the `scripts/` directory.
+    * A professional-grade command-line tool suite located in the `bin/` directory.
+    * Built upon a robust, tested, and modular Python library (`git_tools`) for maximum stability and maintainability.
     * Includes the `zap <pattern> [dir]` command, a "search and edit" power-tool that seamlessly integrates the shell with Neovim's interactive search.
     * Provides a full suite of Git management scripts to create, delete, rename, and manage GitHub repositories directly from the command line.
 * **Intelligent Shell Prompt**: A clean and informative two-line prompt that shows your Python virtual environment, detailed Git status, user, host, and current path.